 Sonora Slocum was appointed principal flute of the Milwaukee Symphony Orchestra in 2012 at the age of 22.
 A regular soloist with the Milwaukee Symphony, Slocum is recognized for her “pure, sparkling sound” (Milwaukee Journal Sentinel).
 She has performed with orchestras around the country including guest principal flute with the Chicago Symphony Orchestra and the Orpheus Chamber Orchestra and has appeared with the Philadelphia Orchestra on flute and piccolo.
 Her collaborations as guest principal include touring and audio recordings with the Orpheus Chamber Orchestra as well as visual recordings with the Philharmonia Orchestra of

-Ms. Slocum has performed with orchestras throughout the United States and Asia.
-She has appeared with the Philadelphia Orchestra and performed as guest principal with the Chicago Symphony Orchestra.
-Ms. Slocum has worked under such renowned conductors as James Conlon, Charles Dutoit, Christoph Eschenbach, Rafael Frühbeck de Burgos, Sir Simon Rattle, Edo de Waart, Otto-Werner Mueller and David Zinman, among others.
+New York at Lincoln Center.
+Slocum has worked under such renowned conductors as Charles Dutoit, Christoph Eschenbach, Rafael Frühbeck de Burgos, Sir Simon Rattle, Edo de Waart, Otto-Werner Mueller, John Williams and David Zinman, among many others.

-A native New Yorker, Ms. Slocum received her bachelor of music degree from the Curtis Institute of Music and her master of music degree in Orchestral Performance from the Manhattan School of Music.
+A fourth generation musician, Slocum grew up in New York City where she attended The Juilliard School and Manhattan School of Music Pre-College Divisions.
+Slocum holds a Bachelor's Degree from the Curtis Institute of Music and Master's Degree in Orchestral Performance from the Manhattan School of Music.
 She attended the Music Academy of the West, as well as the Aspen and Pacific Music Festivals.
-Slocum studied with principal flutists Jeffrey Khaner and Robert Langevin, among many others.
+Slocum studied with principal flutists Jeffrey Khaner, Robert Langevin, and Bart Feller, among others.